TimHanewich/Linux-Tips/capture-images/readme.md

 `stdout` is for standard output, `stderr` is for standard error.
 But I noticed, even when the command succeeded, it still sometimes puts it in stderr.
 Probably good to combine both and evaluate the combination to be safe.

+**A very simple example script of this, in Python, can be found in the [imgcap.py](./imgcap.py) file.

 ## Alternative: FFMPEG
 Alternatively, you could also use `ffmpeg` instead of `fswebcam`: